Obtaining a permit varies depending on the type and complexity of your event.

 Please note: Before you contact any other city, county and state departments, bureaus and agencies, you must contact the Parks Customer Service Center to begin your application process.

 Early application will better allow you to:

 - Secure the park and location of your choice

 - Complete all requirements without last minute deadlines

 - Avoid paying late/rush fees

 In order to avoid last minute concerns that may delay the processing of your application, please have as much detail as possible regarding all the activities you intend to offer.
 We understand that depending on how early you apply you may not know all the details.
-However, the sooner you can provide details (this may include a site plan and an estimate of what you think your attendance may be), the more likely it is that the application process will move quickly and efficiely.
+However, the sooner you can provide details (this may include a site plan and an estimate of what you think your attendance may be), the more likely it is that the application process will move quickly and efficiently.

 There are very few permitted activities allowed in parks that do not require insurance.
-Expect that you will be required to secure $1,000,000 in liability coverage from a third party and an Additional Insured Endorsement that is acceptable to the City Attorney.
+Expect that you will be required to secure $2,000,000 in liability coverage from a third party and an Additional Insured Endorsement that is acceptable to the City Attorney.
 These two requirements tend to take the most time so starting this process early is strongly advised.
-The Customer Service Center will not issue a permit without required insurance coverage.
+The Parks Customer Service Center will not issue a permit without required insurance coverage.